An interpretable machine learning system for colorectal cancer diagnosis from pathology slides: Methods

-In other words, if there is at least one tile classified as containing high-grade dysplasia, then the entire slide that contains the tile is classified accordingly.
-On the other end of the spectrum, if the worst tile is classified as non-neoplastic, then it is assumed that there is no dysplasia in the entire set of tiles.
+In other words, if there is at least one tile classified as containing high-grade dysplasia, then the entire slide that contains the tile is labeled/annotated accordingly.
+On the other end of the spectrum, if the worst tile is labeled as non-neoplastic, then it is assumed that there is no dysplasia in the entire set of tiles.
 This is a generalisation of multiple-instance learning (MIL) to an ordinal classification problem, as proposed by Oliveira~\textit{et al.}~\cite{Oliveira2021}.